Evaluate your LLM application

 function to trace the LLM application.

-We have added here the track
+Here we have added the track

 2. Define the evaluation task